-I have played soccer since 3rd grade in upstate New York.
-In High School I was an all season athlete.
-I tried out as a walk-on and made the SUNY Binghamton University Men’s Soccer team, at the time was a huge personal accomplishment.
-Unfortunately the demand of engineering program and full time soccer was not possible to maintain, sadly I had to let go of playing.
+Sirch has played soccer since 3rd grade in upstate New York.
+In High School he was an all season athlete.
+He tried out as a walk-on and made the SUNY Binghamton University Men’s Soccer team, which at the time was a huge personal accomplishment for Sirch.
+Unfortunately the demand of his engineering program and full time soccer was not possible to maintain, and sadly had to let go of playing.

-My passion for soccer came back to life after my son started playing in 1st grade 2013 and watching all summer the televised games of the 2014 Men’s FIFA World Cup hosted in Brazil.
-I started playing pickup soccer, coaching my son; and now my 1st grade daughter.
-We have been a full-time soccer family for the past 5 plus years; decided to change my career, returning back to school, completing both Youth Worker and Community Health Worker Certification program at Ocean Campus, City College of San Francisco with 4.0 GPA.
+His passion for soccer came back to life after his son started playing in 1st grade in 2013.
+Together they watched the televised games of the 2014 Men’s FIFA World Cup hosted in Brazil.
+Inspired by this, he started playing pickup soccer, coaching his son, and eventually his daughter too.
+The Chanthyasacks have been a full-time soccer family for the past five-plus years.
+Sirch decided to change up his career, returned back to school, and completed both the Youth Worker and Community Health Worker Certification programs at Ocean Campus, City College of San Francisco with a 4.0 GPA.

-I enjoy introducing the beautiful game to children.
-My hope for each player is to have fun.
-It’s important for me that both personal & player development occurs in their soccer journey.
-I want the players to challenge themselves to get better everyday, come to each practice/game with a positive attitude, open heart, mind, and willingness to grow, becoming comfortable with the ball, learning to share the ball, and moving without the ball.
-Losing is part of winning, success will come when players have fun, builds trust, and time together will organically build team synergy & success.
+He enjoys introducing the beautiful game to children.
+His hope is for every player to have fun.
+It’s important for Sirch that both personal & player development occurs in their soccer journey.
+He wants the players to challenge themselves to get better everyday, come to each practice/game with a positive attitude, open heart, mind, and willingness to grow, becoming comfortable with the ball, learning to share the ball, and moving without the ball.

 (415) 680-4027 mobile